 (b) the partner exercised all such due diligence to prevent the commission of the offence as ought to have been exercised having regard to the nature of the partner’s functions and to all the circumstances.

+(2a) Where —

+(a) it is an offence against this Act for a pawnbroker or second-hand dealer to do or omit to do any particular thing; and

+(b) a partner (whether or not the licensee) of a partnership on behalf of which, as the case requires, a pawnbroker’s licence or second-hand dealer’s licence is held does or omits to do the thing in the course of the business conducted under the licence,

+the partner is to be treated as having committed the offence.

 (3) Where a body corporate is treated as having committed an offence against this Act, each of the body’s officers may be treated as having committed the offence unless the officer proves that —

 (a) the offence was committed without the officer’s consent or connivance; and